 Rockets of Today

-This section is for projects which seemed promising enough so they got written up on this page, but then were abandoned before they ever reached orbit, and also for private ventures which may have reached orbit but never reached profitability, and were therefore shut down.
+This section is for projects which seemed promising enough so they got written up on this page, but then failed or were abandoned before they ever reached orbit, and also for private ventures which did reach orbit but never reached profitability, and were therefore shut down.
 Some of them have good ideas which might make some kind of comeback later in some different form.
-So far, five rockets have made the transition to this section: Vector Launch (which went bust without finishing a workable vehicle), Boeing’s Phantom Express project for DARPA (which was abandoned as too difficult), Orbital/Northrop’s Omega (which they shelved when the Air Force showed no interest), Astra (which occasionally succeeded but usually could not get the rocket all the way to orbit), and most sadly, Virgin Orbit (which actually had four successful launches).
+At first, only three rockets made the transition to this section: Vector Launch (which went bust without finishing a workable vehicle), Boeing’s Phantom Express project for DARPA (which was abandoned as too difficult), and Orbital/Northrop’s Omega (which they shelved when the Air Force showed no interest).
+Then we started seeing more bankruptcies: Astra (which occasionally succeeded but usually could not get their rocket all the way to orbit), and most sadly, Virgin Orbit, which actually had four entirely successful launches in six attempts, and could have been a valuable asset.
+The bankruptcy of Britain’s Reaction Engines Ltd was also sad, if unsurprising, as their long-shot idea for an air-breathing engine had the potential, if it worked, to drop launch prices lower than ever.
+This was followed by ABL giving up on orbital launch (which their RS1 had failed to demonstrate) and switching to military missile work.

-— Rockets included with current filters: · Vector · Phantom Express · OmegA · LauncherOne · Astra —
+— Rockets included with current filters: · Vector · Phantom Express · OmegA · LauncherOne · Astra · Skylon · RS1 · Bloostar · Haas · Neptune —